Wild coffee

 Propagation: Cuttings, seed

-Garden tips: Wild coffee’s beautiful evergreen foliage and low maintenance requirements makes it a popular choice for many Florida landscapes.
-It is best suited for use as a specimen or accent plant, although several planted together can form a loose hedge.
+Garden tips: Wild coffee’s beautiful evergreen foliage and low maintenance requirements make it a popular choice for many Florida landscapes.
+It can be used as a specimen or accent plant, although several planted together can form a loose understory or mass along shady edges.
 It is relatively salt tolerant and somewhat drought tolerant, but does not do well when exposed to too much sun or freezing temperatures.
+Wild coffee will produce more flowers and fruit in a partially shady site.

 Wild coffee is available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.